KEEP IN MIND

 http://www.corevih-bretagne.fr/CROI_2018/Articles_Lundi5/Faria_Ignition_Science_2014.pdf

-A recent study looking at temperature-related death over the last 20 years showed that across the globe climate change was responsible for over 30% of heat-related deaths, or roughly 175,000 fatalities.
+A recent study looking at temperature-related deaths over the last 20 years showed that across the globe climate change was responsible for over 30% of heat-related deaths, or roughly 175,000 fatalities.
 They also found climate change reduced cold-related neonatal deaths by more than twice that, roughly 457,000, over the same period.

 https://www.nature.com/articles/s41467-024-49890-x